grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

 ```

-Now each user has a place to store files their files directly
+Now each user has a place to store their files directly
 under their home directory.
 These directory trees will remain
-in place even if you re-install Linux under / partition.
+in place even if you re-install the Linux / partition.
-Linux apps can store their still store their configs, cache,
+Linux apps can still store their configs, cache,
 data, etc (eg. ~/.mozilla) in /home (which is part of the
 / partition).
-If you install a new Linux under / these
+However note that if you install a new
-files and configs will be deleted.
+Linux under / these files and configs will be deleted
+(so you will need to backup anything important).

 ### Grub boot loader